iiJozza/battle-ships/README.md

 - Type git clone copied-git-url into the IDE terminal

 The project will now have been cloned on your local machine for use.

+## Acknowledgements

+- I would like to thank Carolina Leguizamon for helping me kickstart the project, giving me ideas and general encouragement throughout the project.
+Was a huge help keeping me level-headed and continue coding when times were tough.